EQEmu/eqemu-docs-v2/docs/server/inventory/inventory-slots.md

 !!! note

     Not all clients support all of the server-recognized slots.
 Care should be taken when attempting to hard-code slot values over the use of server-based free slot requests.
+For example, 200-slot bags are only supported on RoF2 at this time.

 #### Quest-Use Reference